Rackham Predoctoral Fellowship Program

 The Rackham Predoctoral Fellowship supports outstanding doctoral students who have achieved candidacy and are actively working on dissertation research and writing.
 We seek to support students working on dissertations that are unusually creative, ambitious and impactful.

 Any doctoral program in the Rackham Graduate School may nominate doctoral candidates for this award.
-To be eligible, students must be advanced to candidacy by the Rackham Office of Academic Records and Dissertations no later than January 4, 2019 (for Winter 2019 or earlier).
+Barbour Scholarship recipients will be selected from the Predoctoral Fellowship awardees.
+To be eligible, students must be advanced to candidacy by the Rackham Office of Academic Records and Dissertations no later than January 6, 2020 (for Winter 2020 or earlier).

 Fellowships will be awarded to students who will complete an outstanding dissertation in the year in which they hold the fellowship.Selection committees award fellowships based on their evaluation of the nominations with respect to:

-- Quality of the nominee’s personal statement, including the research plan, progress on the project, and scholarly significance of the dissertation research.
+- Quality of the nominee’s personal statement, including the research plan, progress on the project, scholarly significance of the dissertation research, and, if Barbour eligible, contribution towards the student’s home country.

 - Results of early research or scholarship in graduate studies, as represented; e.g., through article publication, conference presentation, or other scholarly products such as websites, performances, exhibitions, etc.